Russia's Putin to discuss Golan Heights with Lebanon's president

-MOSCOW (Reuters) - Russian President Vladimir Putin will discuss the U.S. decision to recognize Israel’s sovereignty over the Golan Heights with Lebanon’s president at talks in Moscow later on Tuesday, the Kremlin said.
+MOSCOW, March 26 (Reuters) - Russian President Vladimir Putin will discuss the U.S. decision to recognise Israel’s sovereignty over the Golan Heights with Lebanon’s president at talks in Moscow later on Tuesday, the Kremlin said.

 U.S. President Donald Trump signed a proclamation on Monday officially granting U.S. recognition of the Golan Heights as Israeli territory.